pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

 * :doc:`modules/index` Documentation

-  Also, check out the `Simplified Python Interface in module xp <modules/xp.html>`_.
+  Note we use a `Simplified Python Interface in module xp <modules/xp.html>`_.
   You'll find it much faster and easier to write new code using this interface and won't wear out your XPLM keys.
+You can use the older style (e.g., ``import XPLMMenus``, but new code will work better with the ``xp`` style interface.)

   We've attempted to fully document the API here, noting changes from the official C-Language SDK.
-(Don't forget to use the `Search` field in the header of each page to find what you're looking for!)
+  (Don't forget to use the `Search` field in the header of each of these documentation web pages to find what you're looking for!)

+  *Most* of the APIs in this documentation include example source code which can be cut and pasted into the :doc:`debugger`.

   * `X-Plane Developer Documentation @ developer.x-plane.com <https://developer.x-plane.com/sdk/plugin-sdk-documents/>`_